mixxxdj/manual/source/chapters/microphones.rst

    microphone controls.
 #.
 Click the :guilabel:`Talk` button when you are using the microphone.

-.. hint:: If you would prefer to not hear the microphone input mixed with
+.. hint:: If you would prefer to not hear the microphone input, you can set the
-          Mixxx's output, you can set the :guilabel:`Microphone Monitor Mode` option to :guilabel:`Direct monitor (recording and broadcasting only)`.
+          :guilabel:`Microphone Monitor Mode` option to :guilabel:`Direct
+          monitor (recording and broadcasting only)`.
 This will still mix the microphone input with your recorded and broadcasted mixes, but it will not mix the microphone with the Master output.
 Don't forget to press the :guilabel:`Talk` button when using the microphone if you use this option.

 .. _microphones-direct-monitoring:

 Direct Monitoring
 -----------------
-Direct monitoring with a :ref:`microphones-loopback-input` is the recommended way to use microphones with Mixxx for most users.
+An audio interface with direct monitoring and a :ref:`microphones-loopback-input` is the recommended way to use microphones with Mixxx for most users.
 Except for audio interfaces built into computers, most audio interfaces with microphone inputs support direct monitoring.
 However, not all audio interfaces that support direct monitoring also have a loopback input.

-Direct monitoring routes the audio from the audio interface's inputs directly to its outputs to avoid the latency of sending it into the computer and back out with :ref:`microphones-software-monitoring`.
+Direct monitoring routes the audio from the audio interface's inputs directly its outputs.
+This avoids the latency of sending it into the computer and back out with :ref:`microphones-software-monitoring`.
 At the same time, the audio interface sends the input into the computer so Mixxx can record and broadcast it.